wbwilsoniv/sneekpeek/README.md

 ## Motivation

-As a long-time sneaker afficionado, I wanted to create an app where I can keep track of upcoming sneaker release dates
+As a long-time sneaker aficionado, I wanted to create an app where I can keep track of upcoming sneaker release dates

 ## General Approach

 For this project I started with creating ERDs for Sneakers and Brands.
 The back-end was then built using Ruby on Rails.

-From there we set about building up the app where we would define our models, controllers and routes for CRUD on both podcasts and reviews.
+From there we set about building up the app where we would define our models, controllers and routes for CRUD on Sneakers and show all for Brands.

 For the client side, the front-end I used react.js.

-After creating both a functional front-end and back-end, I used CSS-Grid and flexbox to style and format our app.
+After creating both a functional front-end and back-end, I used CSS-Grid and flexbox to style and format my app.

 ## App Link